-The Massachusetts Supplier Diversity Office (SDO), working with the Governor’s Office of Access and Opportunity, sets spending goals for Executive Departments, also called benchmarks, for purchasing from minority-, women-, and veteran-owned businesses.
-While spending goals have not yet been established for disability- and LGBT-owned firms, state agencies are encouraged to include them in their purchasing efforts.
-Only businesses certified by the SDO or SDO-recognized third-party certification organizations qualify for the program.
+The Massachusetts Supplier Diversity Office (SDO), working with the Governor’s Office of Access, Opportunity, and Community Affairs, sets spending goals for Executive Departments, also called benchmarks, for purchasing from minority-, women-, and veteran-owned businesses.
+While spending goals have not yet been established for DOBE- and LGBTBE-owned firms, state agencies are encouraged to include them in their purchasing efforts.
+Only those businesses certified by the SDO or SDO-recognized third-party certification organizations qualify for the program.

 How does the SDP work?

 Throughout the year, each state agency undertakes a range of efforts to meet the benchmark spending goals through direct and indirect spending.
 These terms are explained below.

 - Direct spending is when state agencies purchase goods and services directly from diverse businesses.

 - While diverse businesses do not receive special treatment in the bidding process, if awarded a contract, their certification serves as a marketing tool.